-According to information gathered from various sources, members of the Churches of Christ had been meeting in a dugout southwest of Littlefield and in the homes of various members as early as 1912.
+According to information gathered from various sources, members of the Churches of Christ had been meeting in a dugout southwest of Littlefield near the current High School and in the homes of various members as early as 1912.
 In 1919, Liff Sanders from Lubbock assisted in organizing the group into a permanent congregation.
 The congregation met in the old Presbyterian church building on XIT Drive.
 They also met in the old Central school building as well as in homes of various members.

 In 1925, the group erected a small building at 730 LFD Drive - which is the northeast corner of 8th and LFD Drive.
 A 1938 article in the Lamb County Leader records that "There was a frame structure, size 28' x 30' and was erected in March 1925.
 The building was paid for in full when completed.
 The initial sermon was preached by Bro.
 Bozeman.
 Bro.
 Dodd did the first full time local work with the church."
 The LFD Drive Church of Christ was the largest congregation of any kind in Littlefield at the time.